Rosa-Luxemburgstiftung-Berlin/ansible-opnsense/README.md

 Ansible role to configure OPNsense firewalls.

 This is the [RLS](https://github.com/Rosa-Luxemburgstiftung-Berlin) fork of the original from https://github.com/naturalis/ansible-opnsense.
+Due to inactivity in the upstream repo, we stopped creating pull requests and consider this fork as detached.

 Requirements
 ------------